KeithG33/ChessBot-Battleground/README.md

 ##  Introduction

-This repository has two main purposes: store a gigantic curated ChessBot-Dataset for ML training, act as a repository for my somewhat successful Franken-Models, and provide some simple Python/PyTorch infrastructure to quickly design, train, and compare model architectures.
-See how well your model architecture ideas can extract information from tiny 8x8 chess board images.

-This library provides support for:
+Design a chess network and see how it learns.
+This repository contains a gigantic curated chess dataset meant for machine learning, along with the supporting code to train, infer, and display games.
+In total this library provides support for:

 - **Dataset/Training:** PyTorch dataset and training code
 - **Gym Environment:** Extra Gym environment for inference and self-play